Solutions to Homeschooling Problems: Discipline

 This will look different for all families.
 Some families eat breakfast together and read the Bible or their school read alouds during that time.

 Some moms have a nursing baby and the kids have to get themselves completely ready for the day while mom cares for the baby in the morning.
 There are about as many different ways to set up a routine as there are families out there.

 The important thing is it has to work for you.
 Don’t be afraid to change it if it’s not working after a couple of weeks.
 Don’t forget to remind your child of the routine during the training process!

 Your routine will need to go all day, every day.
 I keep referring to a morning routine, but your kids will need this to go all day.

 You are creating a rhythm that carries you throughout your days.
 This is your goal, momma.
-The rhythm does the work, like a wave carries a ship through the water.
+The rhythm does the work, like a wave carrying a ship through the water.

-I have done this all different ways over the years.
+I have done this in different ways over the years.

 Here is our current morning routine:

 - wake up (this time varies)

 - watch TV or read for a 30 min “wake up time” (we are not morning people)